 Resistance levels: 8

-The Proflex XTR4 elliptical cross trainer offers great value for your money and is a perfect choice if you're searching for an affordable elliptical trainer to use occasionally.
+The Proflex XTR4 elliptical cross trainer is an affordable elliptical trainer.
 It has all the essential tools you need to start working out at home, such as fitted pulse sensors, a rear magnetic flywheel, and big non-slip footrests.
 You choose from 8 resistance levels at the touch of the dial.

-Proflex's cross trainer permits forward or backward pedalling to work out different muscle groups.
-However, note that similar to the York Fitness cross trainer, the maximum weight capacity of the Proflex is 100 kg.
-It's also the most lightweight cross trainer on our list, weighing only 25 kg.
-To compare, this is almost 1/4 the weight of the NordicTrack Commercial 9.9 cross trainer.
+Proflex's cross trainer permits forward or backwards pedalling to work out different muscle groups.
+However, similar to the York Fitness cross trainer, the Proflex's maximum weight capacity is 100 kg.
+It's also the lightest cross trainer on our list, weighing only 25 kg, about one-fourth the weight of the NordicTrack Commercial 9.9 cross trainer.

 Pros